-Is NeNe Leakes Going To Quit ‘The Real Housewives of Atlanta’ Following Her Falling Out With The Cast?
+Is NeNe Leakes Going To Quit ‘The Real Housewives Of Atlanta’ Following Her Falling Out With The Cast?

-NeNe Leakes may be on the outs with the majority of her Real Housewives of Atlanta co-stars but is she ready to walk away from the show?
+NeNe Leakes may be on the outs with the majority of her Real Housewives of Atlanta co-stars, but is she ready to walk away from the show?

 According to a report from Hollywood Life, Leakes isn’t quite ready to leave the show, even though she unfollowed a number of her co-stars, including Kandi Burruss, Porsha Williams, Cynthia Bailey, Eva Marcille, and Tanya Sam, after the recent reunion.